the main Central Park Church of Christ page.

 Other marks, such as henna (a dye made from from the henna plant), or even a magic marker, may last over a month for henna with a bit of care and if done properly.
 Henna has been used to draw or paint designs on people, and various other canvases for even longer than tattooing, reaching so far back into prehistory throughout Africa and Asia there is no known 'first use'.

-As for the name on His 'overcoat', it could be anywhere, even across the chest or on the back, or down along the thigh where a sword would usually hang.
+As for the name on His 'overcoat' as something of a removable name tag, it could be anywhere, even across the chest or on the back, as well as down along the thigh where a sword would usually hang.
 In this case, the name, and that it is highly visible, is what is important.
 There is no mistake as to Who is on the horse.

 End tangent